jcabdi/git-learn/steps.md

 # Steps
 ## Now we are going to setup an empty repository in `Github` and setup a `local` repository with only one file, `README.md`
 ### In Github
-1- Create and empty repository in “GitHub” and get the link (git@github.com:jcabdi/git_learn.git)
+1- Create and empty repository in github and get the link (git@github.com:jcabdi/git_learn.git)
-### In local machine
+### In local machine:
 1-Create project folder and cd into it:
 ```bash
 mkdir <project_folder> && cd <project_folder>